Skip to main content

 Rule 209.
 (1) The tribunal may, upon motion or its own initiative, award costs in a contested case, as provided by section 52 of the tax tribunal act, MCL 205.752.

-(2) If costs are awarded, a bill of costs shall be filed and served within 21 days of the entry of the order awarding costs, unless otherwise provided by the tribunal.
-A party may file a response objecting to the bill of costs or any item in the bill within 14 days after service of the copy of the bill, unless otherwise provided by the tribunal.
-Failure to file an objection to the bill of costs within the applicable time period constitutes a waiver of any right to object to the bill.
+(2) If costs are awarded, a bill of costs must be filed with the tribunal and served on the opposing parties as ordered by the tribunal.
+A party may file a response objecting to the bill of costs or any item in the bill within the time period ordered by the tribunal.
+Failure to file an objection to the bill of costs within the applicable time period waives any right to object to the bill.

-(3) The bill of costs shall state separately each item claimed and the amount claimed, and shall be verified by affidavit of the party or the party’s attorney or authorized representative.
-The affidavit shall state that each item is correct and was necessarily incurred.
+(3) The bill of costs must state separately each item claimed and the amount claimed, and be verified by affidavit of the party or the party’s attorney or authorized representative.
+The affidavit must state that each item is correct and was necessarily incurred.

 Rule 211.
-Service of decisions, orders, and notices entered in a contested case shall be made on each party at that party’s last known mailing or e-mail address, unless an attorney or authorized representative is appearing on behalf of that party.
-If an attorney or authorized representative is appearing on behalf of that party, then service shall be made on the attorney or authorized representative at his or her last known mailing or e-mail address, as provided in section 52 of the tax tribunal act, MCL 205.752.
-Service by mail or e-mail on an attorney or authorized representative shall constitute service on his or her office.
+Service of decisions, orders, and notices entered in a contested case must be made on each party at that party’s last known mailing or email address, unless an attorney or authorized representative is appearing on behalf of that party.
+If an attorney or authorized representative is appearing on behalf of that party, then service must be made on the attorney or authorized representative at their last known mailing or email address, as provided in section 52 of the tax tribunal act, MCL 205.752.
+Service by mail or email on an attorney or authorized representative constitutes service on their office.

 R 792.10213 Appeals.

 Rule 213.
-An appeal from a decision of the tribunal shall be taken in accordance with section 53 of the tax tribunal act, MCL 205.753.
-If an appeal is taken to the court of appeals, then the appellant shall file a copy of the claim of appeal or application for leave to appeal with the clerk of the tribunal together with the appropriate filing fee, as provided in R 792.10217 and R 792.10267.
+An appeal from a decision of the tribunal must be taken in accordance with section 53 of the tax tribunal act, MCL 205.753.
+If an appeal is taken to the court of appeals, then the appellant shall file a copy of the claim of appeal or application for leave to appeal with the tribunal together with the appropriate filing fee, as provided in R 792.10217 and R 792.10267.

 SUBPART B. MATTERS BEFORE ENTIRE TRIBUNAL